 However, I know there are TONS of readers who have one of these things – or all three – and have no idea what to use them for!

-We’ve already talked about 30+ creative ways to use a KitchenAid mixer (and covered it quite thoroughly, I think).
-We all know how to use a blender but let’s dive into all the AMAZING blender uses – specifically, to do things you had no idea they could do!
+And we all know how to use a blender, but let’s dive into all the AMAZING blender uses – specifically, to do things you had no idea they could do!

 1. Waffles.
 This is my go-to waffle recipe and it comes out perfect EVERY SINGLE TIME.

 2. Pancakes.
-Any pancake recipe can be made in the blender, but these protein pancakes and sheet-pan pancakes are two of our favorites.
+Any pancake recipe can be made in the blender, but these Protein Pancakes and Sheet Pan Pancakes are two of our favorites.

 3. Muffin Batter.
-To make muffins in a blender (like banana bread muffins), combine all the wet ingredients first, then pulse in the dry ingredients just until it’s combined.
+To make muffins in a blender (like Banana Bread Muffins), combine all the wet ingredients first, then pulse in the dry ingredients just until it’s combined.
 Stir in the toppings and pour into muffin cups!

 4. Quick Bread Batter.
 Use the tips for “muffin batter” above!